Editorial Notes

 ihr liebes Jesulein,

-in Tempel, wie gewöhnlich war,
+im Tempel, wie gewöhnlich war,

 den Herren stellet dar,